Dear Parent Coach,

 6. Use internet sites such as teachwithmovies.org for parental guidelines regarding movies and videos.

 7. Ratings of PG and PG13 have been determined by the film industry.
-They may not coincide with your family values, so check it out yourself.
+These ratings may not coincide with your family values; check films out for yourself.

 8. Place a basket of books beside the TV to give your children another choice.